 Why Cloud Automation Testing is Becoming Popular?

 Scaling the operations is a big and complex part of testing as well as development.
 You not only have to focus on the constant scaling needs due to increasing usage but also keep up with some special moments of business.

 For example, Amazon hosts the ‘Black Friday’ sale every year.
 Obviously, the application will see a huge spike in traffic and testers would have already made the application scale-proof.

-Automation testing on the cloud makes scalability testing an easier part.
+Automation cloud testing makes scalability testing an easier part.
 With the cloud, you can configure your resources to high numbers in seconds.